tumainimosha/nginx/README.md

 * **MAY** be specified
 * Specifies whether Gzip compression should be applied to responses
 * See [Nginx documentation](http://nginx.org/en/docs/http/ngx_http_gzip_module.html#gzip) for more information
-* This variable is used as a 'feature flag' for whether Gzip compression is used
 * Values **MUST** use one of these options, as determined by Nginx:
   * `on`
   * `off`